The Stuff: Plot

 Several quarry workers in Georgia discover a white cream-like substance bubbling out of the ground.
 Said to be addictive and sweet, the substance, marketed as "The Stuff", is sold to the general public in containers much like ice cream or yogurt.
 Despite nobody knowing what it is and having zero calories, The Stuff becomes a nationwide hit.
 One night, a young boy named Jason discovers that The Stuff appears to be alive.
 Despite his efforts to convince his family, they dismiss him, continuing to consume it and nothing else.
 Later, he is arrested by a sheriff at a supermarket after vandalizing The Stuff's displays.
 The Stuff continues growing in popularity, with many becoming obsessed with it.

 Former FBI agent-turned-industrial saboteur David "Mo" Rutherford is hired by the leaders of the suffering ice cream industry to find out exactly what The Stuff is and eradicate it.
 Rutherford bands together with junk food mogul Charles W. "Chocolate Chip Charlie" Hobbs, who has lost control of his company and is now living in poverty.
 At the town's post office, both find the owner—a regular consumer of The Stuff—dead.
-Both find out the item's secret: The Stuff is actually a living, parasitic, extraterrestrial organism that gradually takes over the brain and mutates those who eat it into zombie-like creatures, which it then uses to make more of itself before bursting out of their bodies and leaving empty husks behind.
+They learn the item's secret: The Stuff is actually a living, parasitic extraterrestrial organism that gradually takes over the brain and mutates those who eat it into zombie-like creatures, which it then uses to make more of itself before bursting out of their bodies and leaving empty husks behind.
 The Stuff's weakness is that it is susceptible to fire, and Mo uses this to escape several traps set by The Stuff and zombies.